EXTENSIVE CLINICAL AND PRECLINICAL PROGRAMS

 FULFILLING OUR COMMITMENT TO PATIENTS

 Biohaven has earned its reputation as a leader in scientific innovation.
-Our portfolio includes treatments for a range of diseases with unmet medical needs including focal epilepsy, obsessive-compulsive disorder (OCD), spinal muscular atrophy (SMA) and more.
+Our portfolio includes treatments for a range of diseases with unmet medical needs.
 We are proud of our pioneering science and a growing pipeline built by our own discoveries and collaborations with others.
 We continue to apply scientific breakthroughs to make a difference in the lives of people living with debilitating diseases around the world.
 At Biohaven, we believe that "DAYS MATTER™" and are committed to pursuing innovative treatments for patients.

 Developing novel therapies that transform lives is a partnership with you.